 Modular Aerial Sensing System (MASS)

-MASS Instrumentation:
+Primary MASS Instrumentation:

-Riegl Q680i scanning waveform lidar
+Riegl VQ-780 II-S scanning waveform lidar

-Flir SC6700SLS longwave IR camera
+FLIR SC6700SLS longwave infrared camera

 Specim AisaKESTREL10 hyperspectral camera